SuchV/SuchV/README.md

 Hi there!
 I’m Nick, a 21-year-old computer science student from Poland.
-My goal is to become a game developer in the future.
+My goal is to become a software developer in the future.

 What I'm currently learning: